AcademicWorks/resque-uniqueue/README.md

 # resque-uniqueue

+### Why use Uniqueue?

 Multiple identical jobs are wasteful.
 Uniqueue ensures that *for a given queue*, identical jobs are never enqueued, and you can stress a little less about your application code causing duplicate work.

+### Prerequisites
-**Note:** Uniqueue uses Lua scripting, which requires Redis 2.6 or greater.
+Uniqueue uses Lua scripting, which requires **Redis 2.6 or greater**, so make sure your Redis installation is up to date.

+Before deploying an application with Uniqueue enabled for the first time, it's important that you **ensure your queues are empty**.

+### Installation
+Add Uniqueue to your Gemfile.

+    gem 'resque-uniqueue'

+Then run bundle install within your app's directory.

-### Usage
+### Configuration

-    # somewhere in your application initialization:
-    Resque.unique_queues = ["unique", "queues"]  # this step is optional, Uniqueue defaults to all queues Resque.unique_queues!

-Usage is dead simple:

-1. Ensure you're running Redis 2.6 or greater
-2. Make sure your queues are totally empty
-3. Enable Uniqueue in application code
-4. Restart your app

-In addition, you can optionally set only particular queues to be unique, but Uniqueue will default to ensuring all queues are unique.
+You'll need to configure Uniqueue somewhere in your application's initialization process.
+If you are running a Rails application it's recommended you use your Resque initializer:

+    # config/initializers/resque.rb
+    Resque.unique_queues!

+#### Specifying queues
+By default Uniqueue defaults to preventing identical jobs on all queues.
+However, if you need to scope Uniqueue to specific queues, then your intializer code should look like this:

+    # config/initializers/resque.rb
+    Resque.unique_queues = ["emails", "orders"]
+    Resque.unique_queues!

 ### How It Works

 Uniqueue overrides 3 resque commands: `push`, `pop`, and `remove_queue` in order to enforce *queue-level uniqueness* of jobs.
-And for each queue, two additional Redis keys are created:
+And for each queue two additional Redis keys are created:

 1. `queue:[queue_name]:uniqueue` - A **set** containing MultiJSON dumps of the payload of all items on the queue
 2. `queue:[queue_name]:start_at` - A **list** containing the Unix timestamp of each job on the queue's start time, ordered identically to the actual job queue

-Then, when Resque pushes a job, the following happens:
+Now when Resque pushes a job the following happens:

 1. The length/cardinality of the queue, uniqueue set, and start_at list are verified to be equal.
 If they aren't, stuff has gone bad, and you'll get an exception.
 2. A Lua script is evaluated that executes `sadd` on the payload (well, a MultiJSON dump of it), which will add it to the uniqueue set if it is not already a member.
 3. If the payload's dump was not previously stored in the set, we `rpush` the start time of the job to the start_at list and `rpush` the job to the queue (following the lead of Resque's default `push` command).

 Because the three operations happen in the context of a Lua script, atomicity is guaranteed (See "Atomicity of Scripts" [here][eval]), and race conditions can never cause the uniqueue set, start_at list, and original queue to get out of sync.
-And, for each unique job, we now successfully have the job queued, its payload present in our uniqueue set, and its start_at on a list that corresponds exactly to the order of the queue list.
+Each unique job is now successfully queued, its payload is present in our uniqueue set, and its start_at timestamp is on a list that corresponds exactly to the order of the queue list.

-And popping a job is very similar:
+Popping a job is very similar:

 1. Lengths and cardinalities are verified.
 2. MultiJSON load the payload.